Waiʻanae Coast Comprehensive Health Center: A difficult beginning, 1972–1974

 1972: Ground was broken to build the first phase of the health center.
-In October, Dr. Paul Barry, the center's first employed doctor, and a staff of five, began delivery of services from a temporary location across from Wai‘anae's McDonald's restaurant.
-Wai‘anae qualified as a medically underserved area under federal guidelines and operational funds were granted through the United States Public Health Service (PHS).
+In October, Dr. Paul Barry, the center's first employed doctor, and a staff of five, began delivery of services from a temporary location across from Waiʻanae's McDonald's restaurant.
+Waiʻanae qualified as a medically underserved area under federal guidelines and operational funds were granted through the United States Public Health Service (PHS).
 The health center's first Administrator was David Pali.

 1973: In August, Phase I was completed and services were delivered from the health center's present location. the center had two physicians, who worked 9 to 5, Monday through Friday.
 Shortly after opening, there was a period of turmoil when the PHS stopped funding the center until it complied with certain conditions.
-The Board included representation from the University of Hawai‘i School of Medicine and School of Public Health, and the Department of Health. the center had 33 employees.
+The Board included representation from the University of Hawaiʻi School of Medicine and School of Public Health, and the Department of Health. the center had 33 employees.
 Administrators included Clem Hauanio (Acting), Gilbert Bishop (Interim), and Ed Kelleher.

 1974: USPHS funds were reinstated in February 1974, upon compliance by the center's Board of Directors. the center's new Administrator was Brian Riordan.